QuineDot/rust-learning/src/misc-default-param.md

 let _ = <One> { t: Default::default() };
 ```

-Finally, there is no way to syntactically represent inferred but
+As of Rust 1.89, you can also use `_` to represent inferred,
 non-defaulted `const` parameters in qualified path types (or any
 other type-annotation-like position).
 ```rust